stakater/template-operator-docs/content/architecture/architecture.md

 # Architecture

 The Template Operator is a comprehensive system designed to manage multi-tenancy in Kubernetes environments.
-Following is the architecture of the MTO:
+Following is the architecture of the Template Operator:

 Template Operator consists of multiple controllers and components that work together to provide the functionality of the system.
 The following is a list of the components that make up the Template Operator system: